saodimao20/saodimao20.github.io/_pages/cv.md

   * I worked on several basic properties in complex analysis and successfully finished their proof in language lean4.

 * Sequential Intelligence Lab at University of Virginia(Aug.2024-Now)
-  * I'm proving bounds of reinforment learning algorithms under direction of Professor Shangtong Zhang.
+  * I'm proving bounds of reinforcement learning algorithms under direction of Professor Shangtong Zhang.

 Intern experience
 ======